gonellat/DemoCypressFramework/README.md

 npx cypress run --env configEnv=local
 ```

-> 🛡️ This approach keeps your `.env` files flexible for local use and secure for CI pipelines, with no need to commit sensitive values.
+> 🛡️ This approach keeps the `.env` files flexible for local use and secure for CI pipelines, with no need to commit sensitive values.

 ---